Deep-MI/hipsta/TUTORIAL.md

 ### 7. Cutting of the tetra mesh at anterior and posterior ends

 This step cuts open the tetrahedral mesh at its anterior and posterior ends.
-It also checks whether or not this cutting has been succesful, i.e. if there are exactly two boundary loops.
+It also checks whether or not this cutting has been successful, i.e. if there are exactly two boundary loops.
 If this is not the case, the analysis will be terminated at this stage.
 The range for tetrahedral boundary cutting can be modified by the `--cut-range` argument.
 The default values are `-0.975, 0.975`.